mate-desktop/mate-desktop.org/blog/20200210-mate-1-24-released.es.md

 * Use gresources for UI files
 * mp: Fix calculate result ln(e^(i*π))
 * display small numbers in scientific notation
-* mate-calc: Fix memory leak
+* display small numbers in scientific notation
 * Add support for "pi" in addition to "π"
 * i18n: Migrate from intltools to gettext
 * g10n: Update the translations